-The proposed Unitary Patent system promised a simpler and more cost-effective route to patent protection in and across the EU member states; however, its route to implementation remains far from certain.
+The proposed Unitary Patent system promised a simpler and more cost-effective route to patent protection in the participating EU member states; however, its route to implementation has been far from easy.
 We set out the answers to some frequently asked questions.

 What is the Unitary Patent?

 The Unitary Patent seeks to facilitate the process of obtaining patent protection in the EU by simplifying and reducing many of the administrative hurdles and costs associated with obtaining patent rights across the territory; for example, validations, translation requirements and national renewal fees.
 Rather than replace existing systems, such as that of the European Patent (EP) however, the Unitary Patent will sit alongside them, offering businesses greater choice in their patent protection strategies.
-In general, where EU-wide coverage is required, the Unitary Patent promises to lower costs considerably by removing the requirement to provide translations in languages of member states at the European Patent Office (EPO).
+In general, where EU-wide coverage is required, the Unitary Patent promises to lower costs considerably by removing the requirement to provide translations in the languages of the participating member states.
 The right will come into force automatically on grant across participating member states and, unlike an EP, will not need to be validated or renewed by each member state’s patent office to enter or be kept in force.
+In addition, disputes relating to the unitary patent will have to be brought before the Unified Patent Court.

 When will the Unitary Patent come into effect?

-Before it can enter into force, the Unitary Patent Convention Agreements (UPCA) needs to be ratified by 13 of the 25 participating EU member states, including Germany, France and Italy (Italy replaces the UK following Britain’s exit from the EU).
-France and Italy have already ratified the agreement, and now Germany's Bundesrat has approved the bill and the latest complaints before Germany's Federal Constitutional Court are overcome, the last step is for the agreement to be signed and formalised by the German President.
-In theory, this means that it could be possible for the final preparatory steps to set up the Unified Patent Court (UPC) to start later this year (2021) in time for the new system to begin in early 2022.
+Before it can enter into force, the Unitary Patent Convention Agreements (UPCA) needs to be ratified by 13 of the 24 participating EU member states, including Germany, France and Italy (Italy replaces the UK following Britain’s exit from the EU).
+France and Italy have already ratified the agreement, and now Germany's Bundesrat has approved the bill and the latest complaints before Germany's Federal Constitutional Court are overcome, the last step is for the Protocol on the Provisional Application of the UPCA to be ratified.
+In theory, this means that it could be possible for the final preparatory steps to set up the Unified Patent Court (UPC) to start before the end of 2021 ready for the new system to begin in mid 2022.

 Will the Unitary Patent replace the existing European Patent (EP) system?

 No, the EP system, as set out by the European Patent Convention (EPC), will remain in force; instead, patentees will be able to opt for either a Unitary Patent or an EP on grant of a patent by the EPO.
-Patentees can not choose to file both; however, it will be possible to combine both schemes by taking a Unitary Patent for the participating member states and a regular EP patent for one or more of the other EPC signatories.
-However, ‘classical’ EP patents will fall under the jurisdiction of the new court system, unless the proprietor instructs the EPO to ‘opt-out’ the patent from the new court arrangements (see Do I have to bring my dispute before the Unified Patent Court?).
+It will be possible to combine both schemes by taking a Unitary Patent for the participating member states and a regular EP patent for one or more of the other EPC signatories.
+However, classical EP patents will fall under the jurisdiction of the new court system, unless the proprietor decides to ‘opt-out’ the patent from the new court arrangements (see Do I have to bring my dispute before the Unified Patent Court?).

 How will the two European patent systems differ?